LeonidYezerskyi/my-portfolio/README.md

-Still in process, content is from the tamplate, not mine
+Still in the process, content is from the template, not mine